 When you register your will with Canada Will Registry, you include the date the will was executed—so if you execute a new will, you will want to register it again on the registry.
 Your Willful plan comes with one free will registration.

-Make your will as unique as your life situation—enjoy easy updates to your will and start for free with Willful today.
+Make your will as unique as your life situation—enjoy free easy updates to your will and start for free with Willful today.